-Immediately prior to the closing of the IPO, Ingram Industries consummated an exchange, under an Exchange Agreement (the "Exchange Agreement"), pursuant to which certain existing stockholders of Ingram Industries exchanged a specified number of their shares of Ingram Industries common stock for shares of Class B Common Stock of the Company of equivalent value to the shares of Ingram Industries so exchanged.
-The exchange of shares of Ingram Industries common stock for shares of Class B Common Stock of the Company, together with those elements of the Reorganization contemplated to occur prior to the closing of the IPO, are referred to herein as the "Split-Off."
+Immediately prior to the closing of this offering, Ingram Industries will consummate an exchange under an Exchange Agreement (the "Exchange Agreement"), pursuant to which certain existing stockholders of Ingram Industries may exchange a specified number of their shares of Ingram Industries common stock for shares of Class B Common Stock of the Company of equivalent value to the shares of Ingram Industries so exchanged.
+The exchange of shares of Ingram Industries common stock for shares of Class B Common Stock of the Company, together with those elements of the Reorganization contemplated to occur prior to the closing of this offering, are referred to herein as the "Split-Off."
 See "Principal Stockholders."
-Eligible stockholders who exchanged shares of Ingram Industries common stock eligible to be exchanged received 107,251,362 shares of Class B Common Stock.
+If all eligible stockholders were to exchange all of their shares of Ingram Industries common stock eligible to be exchanged, they would receive 107,251,362 shares of Class B Common Stock.
 The exchange values were determined by the board of directors of Ingram Industries, which relied in part on an opinion of a financial advisor to the effect that the Split-Off was fair to all involved parties.
-In the Exchange Agreement, the Company covenants that, during the two-year period following the Split-Off, it will not (i) liquidate, merge, or consolidate with any other person, or sell, exchange, distribute, or dispose of any material asset other than in the ordinary course of business, (ii) with certain limited exceptions, redeem or reacquire any of its capital stock transferred in the Split-Off, (iii) cease to conduct the principal active trade or business conducted by it during the five years immediately preceding the Split-Off, or (iv) otherwise take any actions inconsistent with the facts and representations set forth in the private letter ruling from the U.S. Internal Revenue Service (the "IRS") regarding certain federal income tax consequences of the Reorganization and the Split-Off, in each case unless it first obtains an opinion from recognized tax counsel or a ruling from the IRS that such action will not affect the qualification of the transactions contemplated by the Exchange Agreement for tax-free treatment.
+In the Exchange Agreement, the Company covenants that, during the two-year period following the Split-Off, it will not (i) liquidate, merge, or consolidate with any other person, or sell, exchange, distribute, or dispose of any material asset other than in the ordinary course of business, (ii) with certain limited exceptions, redeem or reacquire any of its capital stock transferred in the Split-Off, (iii) cease to conduct the principal active trade or business conducted by it during the five years immediately preceding the Split-Off, or (iv) otherwise take any actions inconsistent with the facts and representations set forth in the private letter ruling from the U.S. Internal Revenue Service (the "IRS") regarding certain federal income tax consequences of the Reorganization and the Split-Off, in each case unless it first obtains an opinion from recognized tax counsel or a ruling from the IRS that such action will not affect the gualification of the transactions contemplated by the Exchange Agreement for tax-free treatment.
 All such covenants were necessary to obtain the private letter ruling from the IRS.
-After the Split-Off, Ingram Entertainment continues to be a wholly-owned subsidiary of Ingram Industries.
+After the Exchange, Ingram Entertainment will continue to be a wholly-owned subsidiary of Ingram Industries.
 Although there can be no assurance, it is contemplated that, pursuant to the Exchange Agreement, on or after June 20, 1997, certain remaining stockholders of Ingram Industries will exchange their remaining shares of Ingram Industries common stock for shares of Ingram Entertainment common stock.

-Certain outstanding Ingram Industries options and SARs were converted to, and certain Ingram Industries ISUs were exchanged for, the Options.
+Certain outstanding Ingram Industries options and SARs will be converted to, and certain Ingram Industries ISUs may be exchanged for, Rollover Stock Options.
 The exchange values for these options, SARs, and ISUs are primarily based on the exchange value for the underlying common stock.
 The option, SAR, and ISU exchange values were determined by the board of directors of Ingram Industries in accordance with the respective plans under which they were issued.
-The total number of Options outstanding are exercisable for approximately 11,000,000 shares of Common Stock.
-See "The Plan" and "Management--Rollover Plan; Incentive Stock Units."
+If all eligible ISUs are exchanged, the total number of Rollover Stock Options outstanding would be exercisable for approximately 11,000,000 shares of Common Stock.
+See "Management -- Rollover Plan; Incentive Stock Units."